-14. What is the total tuition for the DPT?
+Back to top15.
+What is the total tuition for the DPT?

 Puget Sound graduate students pay a "per/unit" tuition rate.
 You can find the most current information about tuition and expenses online.
 In general, you should plan for tuition rates to go up by some percentage every year at any school.
 Typical annual tuition increases at Puget Sound are two to three percent.

 Back to top16.
 Is a background check required prior to entry in the program?

 No; specifically, you do not need to register or pay for the Certiphi Screening background check as detailed in PTCAS.
 After admission to the program, students will be given specific information about background checks needed for clinical education.

 17. When will I be notified about admission decisions?